awwright/jsonschemaparse/README.md

 Use `lib.parse` in place of `JSON.parse`.

-This library only parses, so there is no equivelant to `JSON.stringify`
+This library only parses, so there is no equivalent to `JSON.stringify`

 ### JSON5